Short butterfly spread with calls

 Maximum risk

-The maximum risk is equal to the difference between the lowest and center strike prices less the net credit received minus commissions, and a loss of this amount is realized if the stock price is equal to the strike price of the short calls (center strike) at expiration.
+The maximum risk is equal to the difference between the lowest and center strike prices less the net credit received minus commissions, and a loss of this amount is realized if the stock price is equal to the strike price of the long calls (center strike) at expiration.

 Breakeven stock price at expiration